All guides

 Same day if possible

-Ideally, collect samples from all your pets on the same day to simplify transport and ensure the freshness of each sample.
+Ideally, collect samples from all your pets on the same day to simplify transport and keep each sample fresh.

 🐱

-If multiple cats share the same litter box, isolate the relevant cat in a separate room with a clean box to ensure you collect the right stool.
+If multiple cats share the box, isolate the relevant cat in a separate room with a clean box to be sure you collect the right stool.

 FAQ